 A revenue-based denominator was also considered.
 Using revenue would allow commodities of different values to be compared with relative ease.
 However, there are two drawbacks to this approach.
 First, revenue is volatile, which exposes the methodology to year-on-year fluctuations in commodity prices.
 Second and more importantly, it is difficult to make long-term revenue projections for the diversified mining sector.
-These projections are essential for benchmarking (see below).6 of these two prices is called the "price factor".
-Table 2 illustrates how production is converted into a Cu Eq. measure using iron ore as an example.
+These projections are essential for benchmarking (see below).

-Instead, the methodology developed here uses a copper equivalent (Cu Eq.) denominator.
-Cu Eq. volume is defined as the weight (in tonnes) of copper that has a revenue equal to that of the commodity in question.
-Calculating Cu Eq. requires establishing the market price of copper and the product to be converted.
-The ratio
+Instead, the methodology developed here uses a copper equivalent (Cu Eq) denominator.
+Cu Eq volume is defined as the weight (in tonnes) of copper that has a revenue equal to that of the commodity in question.
+Calculating Cu Eq requires